 Some perks can be applied to both weapons and armor.
 Other perks can only be applied to one or the other.
 There are also weapon specific perks for each weapon.
 Weapon specific perks have increased effectiveness if they are applied to your weapon vs your armor.
 However, there are situations where you do not want to have the weapon perk on your weapon, but instead on your armor.

 You can reference our builds section for specific bow pairings and builds.

 The Ability perks for the Bow in New World are as follows:

-The type of gem you will want to slot into your bow is heavily dependent upon your build and what you're trying to accomplish.
-It’s also going to vary based on PvP vs PvE activities (You can check our quick reference guide for gems for a full list of gems and their effects).
+The type of gem you will want to slot into your bow is heavily dependent upon your build.
+It’s also going to vary based on PvP vs PvE activities.
+You can check our quick reference guide for gems for a full list of gems and their effects.

 The bow deals thrust damage with both light and heavy attacks.
 Thrust damage type is strong against the Corrupted and Beast enemy types.
 You can check our Damage Type vs Mob Type Quick reference guide for more info.